Skip to content

 Design and Test of an Ironless Axial Flux Permanent Magnet Machine using Halbach Array

 Through this paper and some preliminary CAD design as well as a quick inventory of all of the motor controllers and bearings that I had already, I was able to define certain parameters needed to calculate the coil turns below.
+The coil area was calculated by taking the approximate area enveloped by the outer perimeter of copper of a single coil.

 Parameter Value